istio/istio.io/content/docs/tasks/traffic-management/app-health-check/index.md

 ### Mutual TLS is disabled

-Run this command to remove the mutual TLS policy:
+Run this command to remove the mutual TLS policy and corresponding destination rule:

 {{< text bash >}}
+$ kubectl delete policies default
-$ cat <<EOF | istioctl delete -f -
+$ kubectl delete destinationrules default
-apiVersion: "authentication.istio.io/v1alpha1"
-kind: "Policy"
-metadata:
-  name: "example-1"
-  namespace: "default"
-spec:
-  peers:
-  - mtls:
-EOF
 {{< /text >}}

 Run this command to deploy [liveness-http]({{< github_file >}}/samples/health-check/liveness-http.yaml) in the default namespace: